 Other Fibroid Symptoms to Look Out For

 Outside of bloating and weight gain, there are other fibroid symptoms to be aware of.
-Heavier or unusually long menstrual periods and sometimes bleeding between menstrual periods are a common of those suffering from fibroids.
-Depending on the patient, the fibroid tumor may also apply pressure to certain internal, pelvic organs causing pelvic pain, lower back pain, or painful intercourse.
+Heavier or unusually long menstrual periods and sometimes bleeding between menstrual periods are common of those suffering from fibroids.
+Depending on the patient, the fibroid tumor may also apply pressure to certain internal, pelvic organs causing pelvic pain, lower back pain, or pain during sex.
 When being checked by a doctor, a firm mass can often be felt near the middle of the pelvis.
-Keep in mind these symptoms vary greatly from patient to patient, however it is best to be aware of any and all signs of fibroids so you may seek treatment as soon as possible.
+Keep in mind these symptoms vary greatly from patient to patient, however, it is best to be aware of any and all signs of fibroids so you may seek fibroid treatment as soon as possible.

 What Is The Solution?

 You have a range of treatment options.
 Surgery is certainly one of them.
 A hysterectomy involves surgically removing the uterus, obviously ruling out any future pregnancies.
 A myomectomy involves a procedure that surgical attempts to remove the fibroids while leaving the uterus intact.
 Additionally, certain drugs may be prescribed that suppress estrogen levels in an attempt to rein in the effects of fibroids.